Madhav-Gohel/summerinternship2024_D23IT165/README.md

 # **Summer Internship 2024 D23IT165**

-### Welcome to My GitHub Repository for the Web Scraping and Data Mining Summer Internship 2024!
+### Welcome to My GitHub Repository for the Web Scraping and Data Exploration Summer Internship 2024!
-This repository highlights the projects and practical experiences gained during my 5-week internship, focusing on data mining and web scraping methodologies.
+This repository highlights the projects and practical experiences gained during my 5-week internship, focusing on data exploration and web scraping methodologies.

 ## **Internship Details**
-This 5-week summer internship provided a comprehensive learning experience in data mining and web scraping.
+This 5-week summer internship provided a comprehensive learning experience in data exploration and web scraping.
 Key aspects of the internship included:

 - **Duration:** **13th May 2024 - 20th June 2024 (5 weeks)** of hands-on training and project work.
-- **Domain:** Web Scraping/Data Mining **using Python**
+- **Domain:** Web Scraping/Data Explration **using Python**
-- **Skills Developed:** Gained practical experience with data mining and web scraping techniques.
+- **Skills Developed:** Gained practical experience with data Exploration and web scraping techniques.
 - **Projects:** Worked on real-world projects to apply theoretical knowledge in practical scenarios.
 - **Tools Used:** Utilized various tools and libraries to accomplish tasks and solve problems.
 - **Outcomes:** Enhanced technical skills, learned best practices, and developed a solid foundation in the field.